extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 These are installed on top of |bwc|.
 Users can install one or more suites.
 Suites may have dependencies - e.g. the Network Essentials suite is foundational for other suites.

-These suites are fully supported by Brocade.
 Users may modify these workflows to customise them to their needs.

 Network Essentials
 ~~~~~~~~~~~~~~~~~~